sentry-demos/component_to_dsn_mux/README.md

 ## Description
 A self hosted proxy server written in Golang that serves as a middleware between your app and Sentry.
-This server allows you to route events from one codebase to multiple Sentry projects using a custom tag name called `sentry_relay_component`
+This server allows you to route error events and minidumps from one codebase to multiple Sentry projects using a custom tag name called `sentry_relay_component`

 ## Supported Datamodels
 - Errors